tuang3142/underground/journal.md

 - application record read about it
 - database index?
 - write about bcrypt (digest, virtual attribute: pw and pw confirmation, authentication, how good it is?)
-- why layout/headers
 - no need specify link for user new?
-- what is uneditable input? search for it in project
 - why is the name cookies?
+- why store the digest of the token?

 ## diary